Macau Tower

 The tower was created by Moller Architects and is one of the members of the World Federation of Great Towers.
-In addition to observation and entertainment, the tower is also used for telecommunications and broadcasting.
+In addition to observation and entertainment, the tower is used for telecommunications and broadcasting.
 It and the Grand Lisboa hotel are the most recognizable landmarks of the Macau skyline.

 History

 On a visit to Auckland, New Zealand, Macau casino billionaire Stanley Ho Hung-Sun was so impressed by the Sky Tower in Auckland that he commissioned a similar one to be built in Macau.
-The tower was designed by New Zealand engineering firm Beca Group and Gordon Moller of Moller Architects for Sociedade de Turismo e Diversões de Macau.
+The tower was designed by Gordon Moller and engineered by New Zealand firm Beca Group for Sociedade de Turismo e Diversões de Macau.

 Construction work of the tower started in 1998, and the tower was officially opened on December 19, 2001.
 The architect for the tower was Les Dykstra.
+The Macau Tower's construction cost US$130 million.
+Construction of the Macau Tower was part of the US$1 billion Nam Van land reclamation project which transformed the Praia Grande neighborhood.
+The land reclamation project added 130 hectares of additional land and increased the overall size of the Macau peninsula by 20%.

 Bungee jumping

 The tower has routinely been used as a site for staged bungee jumping events, by professional jumpers or as part of entertainment shows.

 On December 17, 2006, the father of contemporary bungee jumping, A J Hackett, and popular artist Edison Chen broke two Guinness World Records at the Macau Tower.
 A J Hackett, broke his own Guinness World Record of "The Highest Bungee Jump from a Building" achieved in 1987 from the Eiffel Tower.
 Edison Chen represented Macau Tower in the inaugural jump to bid for "The World's Highest Bungee Jump Facility".

 Jack Osbourne bungee-jumped off the tower as part of the third series of Jack Osbourne: Adrenaline Junkie.
 Anthony Bourdain bungee-jumped from the top floor of the building in an episode of Anthony Bourdain: No Reservations.
 It was also used on the Chinese variety show Up Idol (season 2) for episode 1.
 The two team captains, Wang Han and Yuan Hong, with their members, were given a mission - sky relay - to be completed on the tower as short a time as possible.
 Yuan Hong's team won the game, and Wang Han's team was given the punishment of bungee-jumping from the Tower.
 The jump was carried out by team members Xie Na and Joe Chen.